element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 # output should show command line parameters: Usage: host [OPTIONS] [COMMAND] ...
 ```

 ***Note:*** You may remove `RISC0_DEV_MODE=true` variable to create a real proof, expect the execution time to be several hours to create the STARK.
-You may add `--verbose` afer each command (host or verifier) to see what is going on.
+You may add `--verbose` after each command (host or verifier) to see what is going on.
 Use `RUST_BACKTRACE=1` to debug.

 ### Integration tests with provided test data

 We included all test data which is necessary to run a quick shake-down test to generate and validate a proof in one go.
 This creates a proof based on test data, prints the JSON-receipt which is the STARK-proof and contains public and committed data.
-Steps "3." and "4." of the rountrip are tested in that way.
+Steps "3." and "4." of the roundtrip are tested in that way.

 ```bash